1coderookie/KobraGoNeoInsights/docs/calibration.md

 ??? tip "Insulate The Bedplate"

     Insulating the bedplate with sufficient material has a great effect on the stability and the behaviour while heating up and cooling down.
 It'll minimize temperature fluctuations and saves electrical energy as well.
-Check out the section [Insulating the Bed](hardware/bed.md#insulating-the-bed) for further informations.
+Check out the section [Insulating the Bed](hardware/bed.md#insulating-the-bed) for further information.

 ## Calibrating E-Steps
 You've probably already came along the sentence "calibrate your e-steps" and maybe you wonder what it is, what you'd have to do and why you should do so.
 It's actually pretty simple: the "e-steps" are the steps of the motor of your extruder (so "e-steps" stands for "extruder-steps") and therefore they determine how much filament will be extruded with a certain amount of motor steps.